We will help you opening and running your business in the USA

 How Can an American Attorney Help You Open a Business in the USA?

-Many successful foreign businesspeople are still reluctant to enter the US market.
+Many successful foreign business people are still reluctant to enter the US market.
 There are several reasons for this, such as the allegedly high taxes and complex regulations.
 However, this is not always so.
 For example, in some cases, foreign shareholders of the US companies pay minimal or no taxes.
 In addition, the US regulations may not be a problem if you have an experienced American attorney who can help you open a business in the USA and provide you with legal services related to running your company in the United States.

 By registering a company in the United States, you will gain status in the American market.
-This status will help you open a bank account, a client brokerage account, rent an office, hire staff, and do many other things that an American company can do.
+This status will help you open a bank account, a client brokerage account, lease an office, hire staff, and do many other things that an American company can do.
 Another advantage of setting up a business in the USA is the confidentiality of your information.
 You can register a company in such a way that information about the shareholders is not public.

 When it comes to taxes, having a good consultant can help you reduce taxes significantly, and in some cases, you may not have to pay them at all if you are not a US resident.
 It all depends on your status and on the status of the company you are registering.
 Therefore, it is crucial to have an experienced American corporate lawyer by your side.